Key takeaways

 Once again, the impact on your credit score depends on the method chosen.
 In general, your score will suffer initially and then rebound as you establish responsible financial habits.

-Debt settlement: One of the significant disadvantages of debt restructuring is it will hurt your score.
+Debt settlement: One of the significant disadvantages of debt restructuring is that it will hurt your score.
 You have to stop making payments, which is the worst thing you can do.
 If the creditor agrees, the settled debt is reported as a negative item on your credit report.
 This can further lower your score and remain on your credit report for up to seven years.

 Bankruptcy: Bankruptcy can cause your score to drop by 100 to 250 points and will stay on your report up to ten years.
-It will make difficult to open new credit accounts in the future.
+It will make it difficult to open new credit accounts in the future.

-Be aware of scams
+Be aware of debt relief scams

 Like with anything else, the debt relief industry has its share of scams.
 Common tactics include: